 Copper is a enzyme activator and is a catalyst for respiration.

 Copper and boron are disease fighters.
-High organic matter soils tie up copper, most severe copper deficiencies are on high organic matter soils.
+Very high organic matter soils tie up copper, most severe copper deficiencies are on high (above 5%) organic matter soils.
 Excessive copper can effect phosphate, zinc and iron uptake.

 Above 10 ppm, plenty of phosphates are needed because copper can tie up phosphorus the same way phosphorus can tie up copper.